Code-Institute-Submissions/CE-MS2/README.md

   2. I uploaded all files to my Github repository located at this url;  https://shadyxstep.github.io/CE-MS2/index.html which is for this individual project.

-  3. To publish the project to see it on the web, I then went into the Settings on my respository, scrolled down to the heading, GitHub Pages.
+  3. To publish the project to see it on the web, I then went into the Settings on my repository, scrolled down to the heading, GitHub Pages.
 Under the Source setting, I used the drop-down menu to select master branch as a publishing source and saved it.
 Refreshed the github page, and you are then given a url where your page is published;
    Your site is published at https://shadyxstep.github.io/CE-MS2/

-  4. To run this code on your local machine, you would go to my respository at https://github.com/Shadyxstep   and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
+  4. To run this code on your local machine, you would go to my repository at https://github.com/Shadyxstep   and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
    To continue with cloning, you would;
   * Open Git Bash
   * Change the current working directory to the location where you want the cloned directory to be made.
   * Type git clone, and then paste this URL; https://github.com/Shadyxstep/CE-MS2.git      Press Enter.
 Your local clone will be created.